AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \label{sec:dapp-chains}

+\todo[inline]{write it}

 #### Dapp-dapp-chains

+\todo[inline]{write it}

 ### Availability of Reflected Blocks

 \label{sec:availability-of-blocks}

 What would happen if a header -- with valid PoW but *without* a valid block -- were to be reflected?
 That would mean that chain A contains a header, $H_{1a}$, for chain B for which no block is available.
-This is does not break chain B, but it could mean that other blocks on chain B temporarily have a harder time competing, or waste the resources of chain B nodes as they go looking for that block, $B_{1a}$.
+This does not break chain B, but it could mean that other blocks on chain B temporarily have a harder time competing, or waste the resources of chain B nodes as they go looking for that block, $B_{1a}$.
 Furthermore, it risks chain B miners doing SPV mining, which is bad.

 After $H_{1a}$ is reflected, chain B miners shouldn't build on that header without validating the block.
 Eventually they'd produce a valid block, $B_{1b}$.
 But $B_{1b}$ (and it's header, $H_{1b}$) wouldn't be reflected yet.
 So $B_{1a}$ would have priority over $B_{1b}$ until $B_{2b}$ (building on $B_{1b}$) is created and both $H_{1b}$ and $H_{2b}$ are reflected.
 After that, a minor chain re-org would restore normality.